-Recently the Indian Coast Guard Ship ‘Vigraha’ has been commissioned into the Indian Coast Guard (ICG).
+Recently the Indian Coast Guard Ship ‘Vigraha’ (ICGS Vigraha) has been commissioned into the Indian Coast Guard (ICG).
 Indian Coast Guard Ship Vigraha is an offshore surveillance ship.

 It is the last in a series of 7 offshore surveillance vessels built by Larsen & Toubro (private company) under a defense contract signed in 2015.